FelipeCupito/DB2-TP/README.md

 ```

 ## Running the application
+To run the application, follow these steps.
+Please note that each application (bank1, bank2, and pixie) needs to be executed in different terminals:
-1. Run the `setup.sh` script to add permissions to run the script, build the Docker image, and run the container:
+1. Run the setup.sh script to add necessary permissions, build the Docker images, and run the containers:
 ```bash
 sudo ./setup.sh
 ```
-2. Start the bank1 application by running the `run_bank1.sh` script:
+2. Open a new terminal and run the `run_bank1.sh` script to start **bank1**:
 ```bash
  ./run_bank1.sh
 ```
-this will start the bank1 application on port 8080
+This will start the **bank1** application on port 8080.

-3. Start the bank2 application by running the `run_bank2.sh` script:
+3. Open another terminal and run the `run_bank2.sh` script to start **bank2**:
 ```bash
  ./run_bank2.sh
 ```
-this will start the bank2 application on port 8090
+This will start the **bank 2** application on port 8090.

-4. Start the pixie application by running the `run_pixie.sh` script:
+4. Finally, open one more terminal and run the `run_pixie.sh` script to start **Pixie**:
 ```bash
  ./run_pixie.sh
 ```
-this will start the pixie application on port 8000
+This will start the pixie application on port 8000.

 ## Stopping the application
-If you wish to stop the application execution, simply press `Ctrl + C` in the terminal where the application is running.
+To stop the application execution, simply press Ctrl + C in the terminal where the application is running.
 This will stop the FastAPI development server.

 ## Additional Notes
 To change the port of the applications, navigate to the corresponding `run_bank1.sh`, `run_bank2.sh`, or `run_pixie.sh` file.
 Inside the file, you'll find a line similar to `python3 main.py 8080 5432 "data/user1.json"`.
 Change the value of the first parameter passed to main.py to modify the port.
 For example, if you want bank 1 to run on port 8081, modify the file to `python3 main.py 8081 5432 "data/user1.json"`.

 ## Authors
-- 60058 - Felipe Cupitó
+- 60058 - Felipe Cupitó.
-- 60072 - Malena Vasquez Currie
+- 60072 - Malena Vasquez Currie.
-- 61278 - Sol Victoria Anselmo
+- 61278 - Sol Victoria Anselmo.